-The Exchange in Penzance warmly hosted 'Swarm' on Saturday 23rd April.
+The Exchange in Penzance warmly hosted SWARM on Saturday 23rd April.
 Initiated by KARST and Back Lane West and organised by Field Notes SWARM invited artists and organisations from across the South West to meet and chat.
 Sharp and funny presentations from Gordon Dalton (featuring the above owl), Network Manager Visual Arts South West, and Lucy Stein and Simon Bayliss (‘Machu Picchu / Pecha Kulcha…’).
 Simon’s write up on the day is here.
 Thanks for the invite Field Notes.

 I am very pleased to have been selected as a participant for The Cornwall Workshop – a weeklong intensive residential workshop for artists, curators and writers based in the South West.
 The 2016 Workshop will be led by acclaimed British artist and filmmaker Ben Rivers and will focus on artists’ moving image practices, with an emphasis on analogue technologies.
 It will be programmed with LUX, the national agency that supports and promotes artists working with the moving image.
 Eleven participants were selected from open submission along with 5 invited international participants – see – www.thecornwallworkshop.com

 The Photographers’ Gallery, London in collaboration with The Pin Projects, Beijing OCT-LOFT, Shenzhen and with support from the British Council present Work, Rest and Play: British Photography from the 1960s to Today, until 12 July 2015.
 Also on display is The World in London, a major public art project initiated by The Photographers’ Gallery in 2012 to coincide with the London Olympic and Paralympic Games.
 The project presents 204 photographic portraits of 204 Londoners, each originating from one of the nations competing at the Games.
-I was one of the 204 commissioned artists and the exhibition includes my portrait of Corina Armel from Mauritius (triggered by Dot the cat).
+I was one of the 204 commissioned artists and the exhibition includes my portrait of Corina Armel from Mauritius (shutter triggered by Dot the cat).

 Installing exhibition with Mandy Lee Jandrell at Solent Showcase Gallery.
-Joint installation, which comes from a desire to reflect the seperate but simultaneous change in our practices and emphaise the recurring elements and new formal concerns of the work.
-Blinding vegetation bursts into the space and there is an overlap of literal reflections with a narrated voiceover that addresses both an absent other and the viewer.
-Includes new videos 'She is already here' made with Nadège Mériau and collaborative work 'Exhaustion' with Max Catterall.
-Exhibition runs until 20 June.
+Joint exhibition, which comes from a desire to reflect the separate but simultaneous change in our practices and emphasise the recurring elements and new formal concerns of the work.
+Blindingly bright vegetation bursts into the space and there is an overlap of visual and voiced reflections on making art and life.
+Includes new videos She is already here, a homage to artist and photographer Nadège Mériau and collaborative work Exhaustion with Max Catterall.
+Exhibition runs until 20 June. //connectseverything.tumblr.com/